 Q: What happens if I don’t pay?

-All property owners are required by law to pay rates.
-The final day for payment for all rates is the 28 September 2012.
+A: All property owners are required by law to pay rates.
+The final day for payment for all rates is the 25 September 2015.

 If rates are not paid in full, or a payment arrangement is not in place with Horizons; penalties will be charged at the end of October.
 Please refer the back of your rate notice for more information.